Zandalee: Rating

 Originally rated NC-17 by the Motion Picture Association of America, Zandalee had its rating surrendered before release.
 There is both the original "unrated and uncut" version and an "R rated" version.
 The international version has a few more scenes which help explain the characters a bit better than the U.S. versions.
 Some versions have enhanced color as well.

 One German version of the movie was titled Love Affair, but it is the same movie.
 According to the May 1991 issue of Premiere magazine, the movie was originally called Adios, then Adios Thierry, and finally it was settled on Zandalee.

 Critical reception

 The film received generally negative reviews.
 It holds a 33% rating on Rotten Tomatoes based on 6 reviews, with an average rating of 3.96/10.
-Nathan Rabin called it a perfect vehicle for Nicolas Cage and dug it up as a lost gem for his My Year of Flops column in The AV Club.
-According to Rabin: "I'm going to argue that it's a Secret Success, especially for Cage buffs.
+Nathan Rabin called it a perfect vehicle for Cage and analyzed it as a lost gem for his My Year of Flops column in The A.V.
+Club: "I'm going to argue that it's a Secret Success, especially for Cage buffs.
 It's right up there with Wicker Man on the Nicolas Cage guilty pleasureometer, a lost camp gem filled with inadvertent hilarity and populated by heavyweight actors who would go on to do great things, including Steve Buscemi as a zany, horny, oddly philosophical thief who pops up at random intervals."

-In popular culture

-The film was mentioned in an episode of Clerks: The Animated Series by Randal Graves as an attempted bribery of being Dante Hicks' lawyer by telling the "honorable" Judge Reinhold that he [Randal] has seen all of his movies including Zandalee and Vice Versa.